Downsizing in Boise? Here's How to Store Your Stuff

 If you're finding that you need to downsize to fit into your new Boise home, you'll want to work to identify which items should be put in your storage unit and how much space you’ll need.
 As you do this, we recommend going through these steps:

 - Take inventory of what you plan to store: This is two-fold.
 You'll want to identify what needs to go in your unit, but you'll also want to make a list of what you're going to put in the unit.
 This can help you remember exactly what went into your unit and can prove helpful for insurance purposes.

-- Measure each item you plan to store: By measuring your items, you can identify the right size of storage unit that you'll need to store your belongings.
+- Measure each item you plan to store: Having the right size unit matters—you don't want to be stuck with stuff you can't store, or pay for more than you need.
+By measuring your items, you can identify the right size of storage unit that you'll need to store your belongings.

 - Prepare your belongings for transportation & storage: Pack everything with care and cushion things where appropriate.
 Dismantle furniture and other items to maximize your storage space.
 Wrap all glass items in paper and bubble wrap to protect against breakage.

 Once you've prepared all your items for storage, it's time to pick the right size storage unit for your items!

 When deciding on a storage unit, there are a few things to consider to ensure you have the best experience and an ideal situation that fits your needs.
 Take the time to answer the following questions:

 Is this unit big enough for my belongings, and does it leave me enough extra space for a path?

 Organizing your storage unit in a way that leaves a clear path from the front to the back is ideal.
 This allows the additional walking space we need to retrieve something without the additional hassle of wondering how we’re going to reach the box in the back.
 If you're just storing a boat and limited recreational equipment, you probably won't need as much room to walk around, but it's still something to consider.